Valourite/dynamic-models/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/dayne-valourite/form-builder.svg?style=flat-square)](https://packagist.org/packages/valourite/form-builder)

-# Form Builder for Filament & Laravel
+# Dynamic Models for Filament & Laravel

-**Form Builder** is a Laravel package built on top of [Filament v4](https://filamentphp.com) that allows user to define base models which they can then add information to depending on the form used on model creation.
+**Dynamic Models** is a Laravel package built on top of [Filament v4](https://filamentphp.com) that allows user to define base models which they can then add information to depending on the form used on model creation.
 - This concept can be seen as `database inheritance`.
 - The concept is that we can define a base table `User`, then create different forms for different types of users, allowing all user models that get created to `inherit` the base user table required fields as well as having to input newly required fields based on the form the model is attached to.
 - This allows us to define a single base model, and dynamically create new types for that model.

 Key Features:

-- **Model-specific forms** - Attach forms to any Eloquent model to define model type
+- **Dynamic Model Creation** - Allow the same model to host different values on different instances
 - **Version control** - New version created automatically when forms are modified
 - **Response storage** - Separate table for form responses with schema versioning
 - **Visual builder** - Repeatable form sections and fields